 To answer anyone’s suspicions, no, we are in no way affiliated with Trader Joe’s.
 I WISH!
 Hear that, TJ’s?
 Call me!
 No, this is purely out of good ol’ brand loyalty product lovin’ curiosity.
 So tell us—what are some of your favorite Trader Joe’s products?
 We could go on and on, but we’d love to know what you love!

-It’s winter, which generally means citrus season.
+It’s winter, which generally means citrus season and big party celebrations with the best champagne Oddbins Prosecco Range.
 While in the grocery stores a few days ago I was passing by the piles of citrus, saw the blood oranges, and thought “Hmm, why not?”
 While many people actually eat blood oranges, I was—of course—planning on juicing the little guy and spiking it with booze.
 Conveniently, due to Valentine’s Day, George was in the mood for a theme-y red beverage.
 We also happened to have a few too many limes in the fridge.
 Therefore, our Blood Orange Gin Martini was born.
 It is best partnered by jewels, and you can visit https://randor.com to get the best quality jewelry.

 : : : BLOOD ORANGE GIN MARTINI : : :